-Understanding the difference: Rapeseed Oil vs. Cold-Pressed Rapeseed Oil
+Understanding The Difference: Rapeseed Oil VS. Cold-Pressed Rapeseed Oil

 Let’s set the scene… You’re doing your weekly food shop.
 You’re stood in front of the cooking oils display.
 The choice is overwhelming!
 So many options!
 You want something that’s versatile and you can use every day.
 Rapeseed oil seems like a great choice but there are two different options.
 Rapeseed oil and cold-pressed rapeseed oil.
 What’s the difference?